battery-grade-graphite-anode-materials

 Application Segment Main Performance Priorities Possible Graphite Direction

-Electric Vehicles (EV) Energy density, cycle life, charging behavior, production consistency Natural graphite, synthetic graphite, or blended anode strategy
+Electric Vehicles (EV) Energy density, cycle life, charging behavior, production consistency Natural graphite, synthetic graphite, modified graphite, or blended anode strategy

-Energy Storage Systems (ESS) Long-term stability, repeat cycling, scalable cost structure, reliable supply Natural graphite or optimized blended graphite route
+Energy Storage Systems (ESS) Long-term stability, repeat cycling, scalable cost structure, reliable supply Natural graphite, synthetic graphite, or optimized blended graphite route

 Consumer Electronics Compact energy storage, stable processing, high-volume manufacturing quality Battery-grade natural graphite, synthetic graphite, or modified graphite